raine/tmux-snaglord/README.md

   <p>Reign over your tmux scrollback.</p>
 </div>

-Stop scrolling through walls of terminal text. `tmux-snaglord` turns your tmux scrollback into a structured, searchable list of commands and their outputs.
+Stop fumbling with tmux copy mode. `tmux-snaglord` turns your tmux scrollback into a structured, searchable list of commands and their outputs.

 - **Find** any command or output instantly with fuzzy search